awsdocs/aws-java-developer-guide/doc_source/java-dg-samples.rst

 -------------

-Before running any of the |sdk-java| samples, you will need to set your AWS credentials in the environment or with the AWS CLI as specified in :doc:`set-up-creds`.
+Before running any of the |sdk-java| samples, you will need to set your AWS credentials in the environment or with the AWS CLI as specified in :doc:`setup-credentials`.
 The samples use the default credential provider chain whenever possible, so by setting your credentials this way, you can avoid the risky practice of inserting your AWS credentials in files within the source code directory (where they may inadvertently be checked in and shared publicly).